Australian Institute of Health and Welfare (2022) Alcohol, tobacco & other drugs in Australia, AIHW, Australian Government, accessed 04 October 2022.

 Other sedatives and hypnotics (including barbiturates; excluding alcohol)

-Other amphetamines and stimulants (including
+Other stimulants (includes other amphetamines and caffeine)

 Unspecified drug use and other drugs not elsewhere classified (including psychotropic drugs not elsewhere classified; diuretics; laxatives; anabolic and androgenic steroids and opiate antagonists)